 Some of the world's best whale watching

-A trip along the northwestern coast of Svalbard is always worth it if ice conditions allow.
-This is because it's one of the best places to see whales anywhere in the world.
-In the early 20th century, this part of Svalbard was a huge center for whaling - with the main target being the oil-rich bowhead whales, the arctic's only full-time resident baleen whale species.
+A trip along the northwestern coast of Svalbard is always worth with the wildlife, the scenery, and the history.
+As far back as the 1600s his part of Svalbard was a huge center for whaling, including "Blubber Town" - with the main target being the oil-rich bowhead whale, the Arctic's only full-time resident baleen whale species.